 Memorable Mondays: Cinderella stories

-In Week 3 of Memorable Mondays, we look at five of the best Cinderella stories across Long Island.
+In Week 2 of Memorable Mondays, we look at five of the best Cinderella stories in the Connecticut Region.

 Join us throughout the summer as "Memorable Mondays" brings you more top 5 lists:

 July 16: Top five exciting endings from 2011-12 July 23: Top five heartwarming moments from 2011-12 July 30: Top five favorite venues from 2011-12 Aug.
 6: Top five coaches from 2011-12 Aug.
 13: Top five most memorable games from 2011-12 Aug.
 20: Top five teams from 2011-12 Aug.
 27: Top five teams to watch in 2012-13